userfrosting/learn/04.installation/02.environment/01.native/01.requirements/docs.md

 - [Npm 9 or higher](#npm)
 - [Mail Server](#mail)

-If you followed the previous pages, you probably notice two required software are missing : The *web server software* and the *database*.
-This is on purpose, as this guide uses the built-in PHP Server and SQLite, which doesn't require any additional installation.
-Optionally, you may want to install a web server software (e.g.: Apache, Nginx, etc) and a database (MariaDB, MySQL, Postgres or SQL Server).
-The "optional" part of this guide will cover the required setup for those.
+If you followed the previous pages, you probably noticed two pieces of software absent from that list: The *web server software* and the *database*.
+This is on purpose.
+This guide uses the built-in PHP Server and SQLite, which don't require additional installation.
+Optionally, you may want to install a web server (e.g.: Apache, Nginx, etc) and a database (MariaDB, MySQL, Postgres or SQL Server).
+The "optional" part of this guide will cover setup for those.

 [notice]Please **make sure** that you have these installed **before** attempting to install UserFrosting![/notice]